 You should always check with the landlord before going to see a property how much deposit is required and on what terms.

 If you have a low income, you may be able to get help from a deposit guarantee scheme.

-The Citizens Advice Bureau will be able to work through the rules and help you with your application form.
+You can get help you with your application form from the Citizens Advice Bureau.
 You may also need references from previous addresses and from your employer if you are working.

 When you rent from a private landlord, you will sign what is called an assured shorthold tenancy agreement.
 This type of tenancy lasts for a minimum of six months but can be longer.
 You will need to agree the length of time with the landlord.

 During this agreed period you will not be allowed to move out of the property without paying extra to do so, but the landlord can't make you move out either, not without a Court order.
 If the landlord wants you to move out at the end of the agreed period, they must give you two months' notice.
 If the landlord is happy for you to stay, you won't usually have to sign anything else, your tenancy will simply continue.

 To end the tenancy, you must give your landlord one month's notice or your landlord must give you two month's notice.
 Your landlord cannot simply give you a note telling you to leave at the end of the week or the end of the month even if it has Notice to Quit on the top.

 Legally your landlord must serve you a Notice of Intention to Seek Possession before he/she can go to Court.
 If you get one of these get help to see what your options are because the landlord may have a good reason.